All Episodes

 Does that impact anything?

-It doesn't have to go through Congress because the law in 1974 set out these parameters, and then regulations, as you know, the executive branch looks at the regulations and interprets these regulations.
+It doesn't have to go through Congress because the law in 1974 set out these parameters and then regulations, as you know, the executive branch looks at the regulations and interprets these regulations.

-Our understanding is that we've looked at the law, they've looked at the law, and their belief is that the existing law allows for more uh expansive understanding of who can form a health care association.
+Our understanding is that we've looked at the law, they've looked at the law, and their belief is that the existing law allows for more expansive understanding of who can form a health care association.

 So really what we've had is we've had people in the past turning down health care associations.

-But I do know that they would be suing to stop people from getting inexpensive insurance.
+Don't know that, but I do know that they would be suing to stop people from getting inexpensive insurance.

 So I think the public relations of trying to sue to prevent people getting cheaper insurance won't be great.